Basil Ezeanolue: Early life and education

 Basil Ezeanolue was born in Enugu on 17 November 1953 to Chief Fredrick and Lolo Margret Ezeanolue Ezepue as their second child.
 He hails from Akwaeze in Anaocha local government area of Anambra State.
-He began formal primary education in Port Harcourt but later transferred in 1963, to his village, Akwaeze, to complete the primary education at St. Michael Primary School, Akwaeze.
+He began formal primary education in Port Harcourt but later transferred in 1963 to his village, Akwaeze, to complete his primary education at St. Michael Primary School, Akwaeze.
 He then attended secondary education at Stella Maris College, Port Harcourt and later, Christ the King College, Onitsha, after the Nigerian civil war.
 He gained admission into the University of Nigeria in 1973 to study Medicine and Surgery, graduating Bachelor of Medicine (BM) and Bachelor of Surgery (B.Ch) in June 1979.

 Career

 Basil Ezeanolue began his career as a House Officer (Intern) at the University of Nigeria Teaching Hospital (UNTH) on 1 July 1979.
 He later worked as National Youth Service Corps Medical Officer in the then Sokoto State General Hospital, Yelwa, Yauri (now in Kebbi State) from 1980 to 1981.
 He was Medical Officer Benue Health Management Board General Hospital, Otukpo from 1981 to 1983; acting director, Health Services at Benue Polytechnic, Ugbokolo from 1983 to 1985; and Resident Doctor, University of Nigeria Teaching Hospital (UNTH) from 1985 to 1991.
 He had his postgraduate Residency training at the Department of Otolaryngology, University of Nigeria Teaching Hospital, (UNTH) Enugu and earned the Fellowship of the National Postgraduate Medical College of Nigeria (FMCORL) and the fellowship of the West African College of Surgeons (FWACS) in Otorhinolaryngology in the year 1990.
 He was awarded Doctor of Medicine (MD) by the National Postgraduate Medical College of Nigeria.
 Basil Ezeanolue became Honorary Consultant, University of Nigeria Teaching Hospital (from November 1991); and Visiting Consultant Otolaryngologist Nnamdi Azikiwe University Teaching Hospital, Nnewi (from July 1996).
 Ezeanolue founded Balsam Clinics in 1990 and had worked there part-time in the private sector of clinical health care delivery till date.
 He was part-time lecturer in the Department of Anatomy, University of Nigeria (1991 to 2005).

 Basil Ezeanolue became an academic staff of the University of Nigeria in November 1991 as Lecturer I and rose through the ranks to become a full Professor of Otorhinolaryngology on 1 October 2005.
 He was Head of Department of Otolaryngology, University of Nigeria and UNTH for several years in 4 different tenures (August 2002 to July 2004; August 2006 to July 2008; Aug 2011 to July 2012; Aug 2014 to July 2019).
 He was the Dean of the Faculty of Medical Sciences of the University of Nigeria, Enugu Campus (from 2012 to 2014).
 Ezeanolue was Chairman, Medical and Dental Consultant Association of Nigeria (UNTH Chapter), from August 2006 till December 2008.